Fieldformetry/Starbase/avasarala/REAME.md

 [As seen at EosCon](https://coda.io/d/EosCon-July-2022-Flyer_dKX9qJsmRR1/Haywire-Dynamics_suyru#Haywire-Dynamics-Ships_tue2h/r44&view=modal)

 The Avasarala is my attempt at making a very form-over-function ship with intricate platework.
-I burnt out after working on it for months so its yolol systems could use more work, which means it could be a great foundation for a ship design of your own.
+I burnt out after working on it for months so its yolol systems could use more work, which means it could be a great foundation for a ship design of your own as it is mainly hollow on its own.

 [The blueprint is free](#downloads).
 I greatly appreciate [in-game donations](#how-to-support--donate) as support if you like the ship. ❤️

 It took months of work but I don't feel right forcing payments for it when Starbase needs as many players enjoying it as possible so I take optional donations.
-My rule of thumb: try the ship out for free and then make a donation if you like it!
+My rule of thumb: try the ship out for free and then make a donation if you like it or use it in your designs!

 <img src="images/ava-side.png" alt="Side shots of Avasarala, a large, sleek, and luxurious space ship accented with gold filigree." width="%100" />
 <img src="images/ava.png" alt="Angled shot of Avasarala, a large, sleek, and luxurious space ship accented with gold filigree." width="%100" />